Sukiluv/Hypixel-player-tracker-OPENAI/README.md

 # Hypixel-player-tracker-OPENAI
-This is a Hypixel player tracker made with OpenAI Chat This uses that Hypixel API and Antisniper API to track players
+This is a Hypixel player tracker made with OpenAI Chat This uses the Hypixel API and Antisniper API to track players